-Action Girl: What Amy eventually managed to become once she outgrew her & Distressed Damsel character.
+Action Girl: What Amy eventually became once she outgrew her Distressed Damsel character.
 Also applies to Morain in the Nameless Zone stories and Tekno the Canary to a lesser extent.

 Adaptation Distillation: Sonic Adventure's storyline was radically changed to fit into the comic's continuity.
 Despite being rushed, the end result was a fitting end to the original run.

 The Sonic 3D Blast adaptation became one with the introduction of The Drakon Empire near the end.